 The first of a series, some musings on an English word chosen at random.
 What's a penny?
 Where does the word come from?
 Old and new pennies, plus idioms using the word 'penny'.

-A light-hearted response to a challenge from hubber dzymslizzy, to put da Vinci in the present time and see how he would cope with the internet.
+Light-hearted response to a challenge from a fellow writer, to put da Vinci in the present time and see how he would cope with the internet.
 This was fun!

 An attempt to write a mirror poem led to expanding the hub to consider the word 'mirror' and its different uses.
 What do you see in the mirror?
 What images can it create?